Can supervise: YES

 Several treatment approaches are available for adults who stutter, including speech treatment, cognitive behaviour therapy (CBT) treatment for anxiety, and a combination of both.
 It is useful to determine whether any differences exist between adults who stutter enrolled in different types of treatment.
 Therefore, the purpose of this study was to compare demographic, speech, and psychological characteristics of adults who stutter enrolled in speech, psychological, and combined treatment programs.
 Participants were 288 adults who stuttered (18-80 years) enrolled in one of three different treatment programs: Speech Treatment for stuttering (n = 134), Anxiety Treatment for anxiety about stuttering (n = 70), or Speech Treatment for Stuttering With or Without Anxiety Treatment (n = 84).
 Participants completed a range of demographic, speech, and psychological measures prior to the start of treatment.
 A significantly higher proportion of participants in the Anxiety Treatment group were in a personal relationship than the other treatment groups.
 The Anxiety Treatment group had higher average age than the other treatment groups.
 The Speech Treatment group also demonstrated significantly higher self-rated stuttering severity than the Anxiety Treatment group, even though there were no significant difference between groups for clinician-rated percentage of syllables stuttered.
 Although most characteristics of adults who stuttered did not vary by treatment type, the present findings suggest that adults who stutter enrolled in speech treatment perceived their stuttering as more severe, which may have prompted treatment seeking.
 Further research is needed regarding the supportive influence of personal relationship for those with the disorder.

-Koushik, S, Hewat, S, Onslow, M, Shenker, R, Jones, M, O'Brian, S, Packman, A, Menzies, R, Harrison, E & Wilson, L 2019, 'Three Lidcombe program clinic visit options: a phase II trial.', Journal of communication disorders, vol. 82.View/Download from: UTS OPUS or Publisher's site
+Koushik, S, Hewat, S, Onslow, M, Shenker, R, Jones, M, O'Brian, S, Packman, A, Menzies, R, Harrison, E & Wilson, L 2019, 'Three Lidcombe program clinic visit options: a phase II trial.', Journal of communication disorders, vol. 82.View/Download from: Publisher's site

 PURPOSE:Weekly clinic visits are recommended in the Lidcombe Program Treatment Guide (Packman et al., 2015).
 That specification is based on traditional speech-language pathology practices rather than empirical research, and two studies have suggested that such a format does not always occur in clinical communities.
 This research was conducted to determine the relative efficacy of different Lidcombe Program models of clinic visits.
 METHOD:Thirty-one children were randomized to three different service delivery models: twice-weekly, weekly and fortnightly (once every two weeks) clinic visits.
 All children were treated with the Lidcombe Program following manualised procedures.
 Measures of percentage syllables stuttered were obtained from beyond clinic audio recordings pre- and post-randomization.
 RESULTS:Results showed that the twice-weekly and fortnightly treatment formats were not suitable for all families.
 However, the fortnightly outcomes at 9 months post-randomization were comparable with those attained during weekly clinic visits.
 CONCLUSIONS:These results justify further, large-scale clinical trialling to compare weekly Lidcombe Program clinic visits with schedules involving less frequent clinic visits.

-Menzies, R, O'Brian, S, Packman, A, Jones, M, Helgadóttir, FD & Onslow, M 2019, 'Supplementing stuttering treatment with online cognitive behavior therapy: An experimental trial.', Journal of communication disorders, vol. 80, pp. 81-91.View/Download from: UTS OPUS or Publisher's site
+Menzies, R, O'Brian, S, Packman, A, Jones, M, Helgadóttir, FD & Onslow, M 2019, 'Supplementing stuttering treatment with online cognitive behavior therapy: An experimental trial.', Journal of communication disorders, vol. 80, pp. 81-91.View/Download from: Publisher's site

 PURPOSE:It is now well established that adults who present to speech clinics for help with stuttering will have an increased risk of having an anxiety disorder, particularly social anxiety disorder.
 Concomitant psychological problems are known to interfere with the maintenance of the benefits of behavioral speech treatments for stuttering.
 The current team has developed and trialed a cognitive behavior therapy (CBT) program designed specifically to reduce anxiety in adults who stutter, and trials have shown promise for both an in-clinic version and a standalone internet-based version.
 The aim of the present study is to determine whether iGlebe, the internet-based version of the team's internet CBT treatment (previously known as CBTPsych), enhances the benefits of behavioral stuttering treatment.
 METHOD:Participants were 32 adults seeking treatment for stuttering.
 The design was a two-arm randomized experimental trial with blinded outcome assessments at 6 and 12 months post-randomization.
 Both arms received basic speech-restructuring training to reduce stuttering, without any anxiolytic (anxiety reducing) components.
 The experimental arm also received 5 months access to iGlebe.
 RESULTS:There was evidence that, at 12 months post-randomization, iGlebe added clinically significant improvements to self-reported stuttering severity and quality of life.
 The present experimental trial provides the first evidence that the addition of CBT to speech restructuring improves speech outcomes.
 CONCLUSIONS:The present results will be the basis for the development of a comprehensive, internet-based treatment program for anxiety associated with stuttering.
 Ultimately, it may be possible for such an economical, scalable, and translatable comprehensive treatment model to supplement standard speech-language pathology treatment practices for those who stutter.